SBS Gayo Daejeon: 2013: "You Are A Miracle"

 PD Kim Yong Kwon stated, "Since the top singers are gathering together for the year-end ceremony, we wanted to do something meaningful.
 The singers will sing one song together and create a music video.
 All proceeds from the music and music videos will be donated through SBS's charity channel."

 The collaboration song, "You Are A Miracle" has 125 participating singers, including Lee Seung Chul, Kim Jo Han, Park Jin Young, Tiger JK, Yoon Mirae, Lee Hyori, Sung Si Kyung, Kim Hee-chul, Brown Eyed Girls, K.Will, Sunmi, Big Bang, Kara, Girls' Generation, Shinee, 2PM, IU, After School, 2NE1, 4minute, f(x), Beast, CNBLUE, ZE:A, Infinite, Miss A, Teen Top, Girl's Day, Apink, B1A4, Ailee, Exo, B.A.P, and more.

 Award show (2014)

 2014

-2014's Gayo Daejeon took place on the 21st December at the COEX Hall.
+The 2014 SBS Gayo Daejeon took place on 21 December at the COEX Hall.
 It was hosted by Jung Yong-hwa, Nichkhun, Mino, Baro, L, and Song Ji-hyo.
 Awards were included in this year after being discontinued in 2007.
 Awards were removed again in 2015 not to be added again.